RadicallyOpen/RadicallyOpen/_events/2015-05-san-francisco.markdown

 #### Prices and booking
-It is no longer possible to book onto this course.
+Part 1 has already taken place in May 2015; it is no longer possible to book onto this course.